Kullback-Leibler Barycentre of Stochastic Processes

 These three expert models together with the weights $\pi=(0.2,0.2,0.6)$ are then used to approximate the barycentre model subject to the constraint $\E^{\Q}[\partial_\Delta \sigma_\tau^{IV}(\Delta)|_{\Delta=\frac12}]=0.05$ using the elicitability approach, see \Cref{algo:elicit}, over a time horizon of $[0,\tau]$ years (with $\tau=\frac1{12}$).
-This constraint imposes that on average, the at-the-money skewness (i.e., at $\Delta = \frac12)$ of the IV smile at terminal time is equal to $0.05$. \Cref{fig:smile-all-models} displays the sample paths of the 5-dimensional coefficients of the Legendre polynomials under the three experts, the average drift model, and the optimal model.
-Using simulations of the coefficients under the different models, we then generate under each model sample paths of IV smiles for the time horizon $[0, \tau]$.
+This constraint imposes that on average, the at-the-money skewness (i.e., at $\Delta = \frac12)$ of the IV smile at terminal time is equal to $0.05$ --- which is slightly higher than the average at-the-money skewness of each of the expert's model.
+We further place a higher weight on the expert model that is trained with more recent data, and equal weights on the other two expert models. \Cref{fig:smile-all-models} displays the sample paths of the 5-dimensional coefficients of the Legendre polynomials under the three experts' models (estimated via the neural SDE), the average drift model, and the optimal model.
+Using the simulations of the coefficients of the Legendre polynomials under the different models, we then generate, under each model, sample paths of IV smiles for the time horizon $[0, \tau]$.

-\Cref{fig:IV-smiles-sim} show a sample path of IV smiles from each expert, the model $\Q[\bmu]$, and the learnt constrained barycentre model $\Q[\theta_{\eta^*}]$, for four different times $t\in[0,28]$ days.
+\Cref{fig:IV-smiles-sim} shows a sample path of IV smiles from each expert, the model $\Q[\bmu]$, and the learnt constrained barycentre model $\Q[\theta_{\eta^*}]$, for four different times $t\in[0,28]$ days.
 The plots also display the $10\%$ to $90\%$ band of for $10,000$ sample paths from the $\Q[\theta_{\eta^*}]$ model.
 We observe that for later days, the bands increase and the models deviate from one another.
 Moreover, the displayed sample IV smile under $\Q[\theta_{\eta^*}]$ becomes steeper at $\Delta = \frac12$ to meet the constraint.